Skip to main page content (AccessKey S)

 Pittenweem's High Street lies above and behind the harbour.
 Here you can find the baker's shop and other local traders serving the community and tourists alike, plus an interesting selection of artists' galleries.
 Kellie Lodging in the High Street is a small townhouse dating back to 1590.
 Once the home of the Earls of Kellie, it was beautifully restored in 1970.
 The east end of the High Street finishes with the end gable of the Parish Church, joined in 1588 to the tower of the town's tolbooth now looking very much like the church tower.

 Parts of the Parish Church date back to the 1300s and originally formed part of the priory church of Pittenweem Priory.
 This grew out of a community founded by Augustinian monks who came here from the Isle of May in the 1200s.
-The rest of the priory was eventually incorporated into the fabric of Pittenweem as it developed, and the site of the refectory was used in 1821 for the town hall, since converted to a house.
+The rest of the priory was eventually incorporated into the fabric of the village of Pittenweem as it developed, and the site of the refectory was used in 1821 for the town hall, since converted to a house.

-The village name means place of the cave, referring to St Fillan's cave in Cove Wynd, which was used as a chapel by the by St Fillan from the 600s.
+The village name means place of the cave, referring to St Fillan's cave in Cove Wynd, which was used as a chapel by St Fillan in the 700s.
 The saint reputedly had miraculous powers.
-He is said to have written his sermons in the complete darkness of the cave, guided only be a glow emitted by his arm.
+He is said to have written his sermons in the complete darkness of the cave, illuminated only by a glow emitted by his arm.
+Over the intervening centuries the cave has been largely respected as a shrine, though it was once used to store fishing nets.
+In the 1930s the cave was re-dedicated and services are still held there.
+The key is available locally.

 You can read the full text of the chapter about Pittenweem in D Hay Fleming's 1886 book: Guide to the East Neuk of Fife.